Luz III

 Luz III is the third studio album of the Spanish female Rock singer-songwriter Luz Casal released in 1985, only one year after "Los ojos del gato" (her previous work).
 The singer started working in this third album short after finishing the recording of her preceding album and after its subsequent tours and TV appearances.
-As usual, Casal wrote the most of the nine songs except from one cover and some other collaborations.
+As usual, Casal wrote most of the nine songs except from one cover and some other collaborations.
 Carlos Narea, and Roque Narvaja, were, as usual, the executive producers of this album amongst others.

 Style

 Luz Casal started evolving from her initial, but still remaining Rock'n Roll and Hard rock style to a more adult focus.
 The first three tracks that open the album, which were the ones that were released as Maxi singles, were the typical youthful rock songs that filled the Spanish airplay charts during the 1980s.
 "Rufino" (Rufus) arguably the most popular single from this release was composed by Carmen Santonja, one of the two members of the popular band Vainica Doble.
 This song tells the story of an old, but at the same time cheerful and kind businessman who tries to seduce a young girl.
-"Voy a por ti" (I'm heading towards you),the next single, for which was recorded a promotional video, and "Hechizado" (Charmed), the following one, also share the same rock essence.
+"Voy a por ti" (I'm heading towards you), the next single, for which was recorded a promotional video, and "Hechizado" (Charmed), the following one, also share the same rock essence.

 The following tracks, which are more calmed, are this time the most worth of note songs.
 Among those it must be taken into account "Una décima de segundo" (One tenth of a second) a cover of the mythical band Nacha Pop.
 The more relaxed rhythm of the songs goes on till "Deseo en silencio" (I wish in silence) the ending track of the record.
 From then on, Casal went on developing this more mature creative approach started by this album.